wagnermello/scss-app-resizer/README.md

 <h1> SCSS APP RESIZER

 <h3>Resizing your app with precision</h2>
+<p>Check an exemple on my website: https://wagnermello.com/scss-app-resizer/</p>

 <img src="./example-with-reactjs-app/src/assets/readme.gif">

-<p>Check it on my website: https://wagnermello.com/scss-app-resizer/</p>

-#

 <h2>Scale Function Sample</h2>
-<h4>filename: _scale-function-sample</h4>
+<h4>filename: _scale-function-sample.scss</h4>

 <p>This is the function that can scale any element.
-When the view port change 128px, the class atribute value of an element will scale proportionally.
+When the view port changes 128px, the class atribute value of an element will scale proportionally.
-For example: if you apply this function in a image width, the image will scale proportionally in large scales.</p>
+For example: if you develop a page with 1366px of width size, and apply this function in an image width, the image will scale proportionally in larger scales.

+You can copy it and adapt for any tag or classname that you need</p>

 ```
 YOUR_TAG_OR_CLASSNAME {
 	/*----------Change these values if you want----------*/
-	$YOUR_CLASS_ATRIBUTE: 20px;
+	$YOUR_CLASS_ATRIBUTE: 16px;
 	your_class_atribute: $YOUR_CLASS_ATRIBUTE;
 	/*---------------------------------------------------*/